Divij-berry14/Django/README.md

 In the first template,
 `{% for stud in student %}`
 We started a for loop which will run until the end of our database records.
 Then it will repeat the statements above the `{% endfor %}`.
-The statements between them can be any segment, either Python or browser renderable (HTML, CSS, JavaScript), etc.
+The statements between them can be any segment, either Python or browser readable (HTML, CSS, JavaScript), etc.

 **ii.
 Printing Value/ {{ variables }}**